Frequently asked questions

 The Student Services Centre provides a wide range of support services to students including money, welfare, residence, disability, international student support, counselling and mental health.
 Students can also access support from services in the Students' Union.

 First of all don't worry as you will be in the same situation as other new students, and there are lots of opportunities to meet new people before and after you arrive.
-You could come along to one of our pre-arrival events and also get talking to other new students on social media by joining Keele SU’s Keele University Student Life 2018/19 official Facebook group.
-There will also be lots of events throughout Keele Welcome to help you meet new people, and you can join one of Keele SU's many clubs and societies.
+You can get talking to other new students on social media by joining Keele SU’s Keele University Student Life 2019/20 official Facebook group.
+There will also be events to help you meet new people, and you can join one of Keele SU's many clubs and societies.

 This is difficult to estimate as this will depend on your individual circumstances, however as an approximate guide we recommend that you budget £80 per week in addition to your accommodation costs.